MichaelTroyer/Calculate_Commute_Times/README.md

 * Warnings (any accidents, construction zones, speed traps, etc..)

 The Google Maps API allows for calculating hypothetical future commutes (specific times of day), but does not account for real-time events like accidents.
-Schedule this script with cron (Linux) or task scheduler (Windows) to pull the real-time data and store to a database to get a more realistic assesment of a typical commute.
+Schedule this script with cron (Linux) or task scheduler (Windows), or just use time.sleep() in a while loop to pull the real-time data and store to a database to get a more realistic assesment of a typical commute.